Mötley Crüe: 2022–present: Retirement of Mick Mars and Cancelled

 On October 26, 2022, Mick Mars retired as a touring member of the band due to ongoing health issues, according to a statement released by Mars' publicist.
-The next day, the band confirmed that John 5 would take Mars' place as their new touring guitarist.
-In a December interview with A Radio Rock in Brazil, Sixx confirmed that the band isn't going away anytime soon, and stated that the band will be touring for eight more years.
+The next day, the band confirmed that John 5 would take Mars' place as their new touring guitarist, although he was later confirmed as a permanent member of the band in April 2023.
+In a December interview with A Radio Rock in Brazil, Sixx confirmed that the band was not going away anytime soon, and stated that the band would be touring for eight more years.